-I feel a little bad saying that I don’t like them because I really do like some of their adjusters, many of which are really nice people.
+I feel a little bad saying that I don’t like them because I really like some of their adjusters, many of which are really nice people.
 But it is an awful company to deal with on car accident claims.
-They generally write pathetically small policies that are unlikely to meaningfully compensate anyone who is seriously injured.
-They write a lot of $30,000/$60,000 polices which are the minimum in Maryland – the exact reason they are able to brag about their pricing.
-Yes, practically no coverage at all is pretty cheap.
+They write pathetically small policies unlikely to meaningfully compensate anyone who is seriously injured.
+They write a lot of $30,000/$60,000 policies which are the minimum in Maryland – the exact reason they can brag about their pricing.
+Yes, practically no coverage at all is cheap.

 (Progressive, typically, was no help, putting out a trite statement that did not explain why they defended the case.
 Could they have a good reason and not set it out in their statement?
 Yes, I think Progressive can be that dumb.)

 Whether or not Progressive is guilty on this one, car accident attorneys in Maryland might have an easier time dealing with Progressive in the short term.
-Even if Progressive has been falsely accused here, they may go out of their way to make sure that the wrong perception about the company isn’t reinforced or perpetuated by setting themselves up again for another public relations disaster with stupid settlement offers in serious injury or death cases.
+Even if Progressive has been falsely accused here, they may make sure that the wrong perception about the company isn’t reinforced or perpetuated by setting themselves up again for another public relations disaster with stupid settlement offers in serious injury or death cases.